 Translated version of this PSD: Turkish

-A long-term senior secured syndicated loan of up to EUR 45 million to the Turkish producer of dried fruits, nuts and seeds, Peyman Kuruyemis Gida San. ve Tic.
+A long-term senior secured syndicated loan of EUR 32 million to the Turkish producer of dried fruits, nuts and seeds, Peyman Kuruyemis Gida San. ve Tic.
 A.S.

-The proceeds of the transaction will be used to support the company's investment programme including the new production facility investment and capex for 2017, working capital requirements and partial refinancing of the shareholder loan.
+The proceeds of the transaction will be used to support the company's investment programme including the new production facility investment and capex for 2017 and working capital requirements.

 The loan will finance Peyman Kuruyemis's investment in a new factory as the company is launcing new products and expanding into new markets.